sanchee16/chime/scientific-python/what-is-broadcasting.md

 This concept helps in resolving the matrix for situations where we have arrays of different shapes.
 Smaller array broadcast/stretch over bigger array so as to get comaptible shape arrays.

 According to numpy docs, it helps in vectorising array operations so that looping occurs in C and not in python.
-It is usually efficient since there is no copying involved and hence less memory is required.
+It is usually efficient since there is no copying involved and hence less memory is required because it involves implicit copying.

 **Rule:-** Two dimensions are compatible when they are equal or one of them is 1.